yaning-wu/yaning-wu.github.io/_pages/public_engagement.md

 {% include base_path %}

 I become a keeper, sharer, or recipient of scientific knowledge depending on my environment.
-As I continue reflecting the power these identities hold, here are some descriptions of the work I've undertaken in various public engagement roles.
+As I continue reflecting the power these identities hold, here's some information about my public engagement experience.

 ### as a researcher
 * WordSmith